nautes-labs/website/src/en/guide/user-guide/environment.md

 >
 > When requesting the API to update a environment, the resource file for the environment will also be updated.
 >
 > If your account is a member of the GitLab group and has write permission to the `main` branch of the `default.project` repository, you can create or update environments.

 ## Delete Environment (API)

 > Before deleting an environment, please delete all entities and resources associated with the environment, such as deployment runtimes, otherwise the deletion cannot be performed.

+### Compose environment deletion request

-1. Generate an API request example by API definition `Environment_DeleteEnvironment` and add the access token as a request header.
+Compose an API request example by API definition `Environment_DeleteEnvironment` and add the access token as a request header.

 ```Shell
     curl -X 'DELETE' \